 SNCA Triplication Confirmation

-Genomic DNA was isolated from frozen cell pellets using a DNeasy Blood & Tissue Kit (Qiagen 69504).
+SNCA gene copy number analysis: Genomic DNA was isolated from frozen cell pellets using a DNeasy Blood & Tissue Kit (Qiagen 69504).
 A FAM-MGB Taqman Copy Number Assay against the 3rd intron of SNCA (Hs04791950_cn) and a VIC-TAMRA Taqman Copy Reference Assay against RNase P (#4403326) were used with Taqman Genotyping MasterMix (#4371353, all from Applied Biosystems) to co-amplify 20ng of genomic DNA in quintuplicate from each sample on a Stratagene Mx3000P RT-PCR System.
 The absolute copy number of SNCA for each sample is reported by calculating the relative copy number (SNCA/RNase P) for each reaction (2-∆CT) and then adjusting by a factor of 2 which reflects the normal allelic copy number of RNase P in the genome.
 2 alleles of SNCA are normally present, a duplication of SNCA yields 3 alleles, and a triplication of SNCA yields 4 alleles.

 Exogenous and Endogenous Expression Analysis